Richard Davison (equestrian)

 He was also a member of the FEI Dressage Judging Working Group established in 2015 to review International judging scoring systems and to make recommendations for improvement.
 The Working Group made nineteen recommendations when they presented their final report in 2018.
 One of Davison's roles was to seek input from a cohort of behavioural psychologists and visual cognition experts from Nottingham Trent University to evaluate and ease cognitive load involved in judging.

 In 2010 he was also a member of the FEI Working Group tasked with expanding current guidelines for Stewards to facilitate clear implementation of the policy on warm-up techniques at FEI events.
 Among other things this was established to give stewards greater powers to sanction aggressive riding techniques.

+He has a particular interest in law and has acted as an expert witness in high profile legal claims.
+He has worked as a consultant on a number of equine legal cases, and in August 2025 he was awarded a Masters of Law with Distinction from Liverpool John Moores University.

-He has acted as an expert witness in high profile legal claims, and he is a member of the organising committee of the London International Horse Show and acts as technical advisor to a number of other competitions.
+He is a member of the organising committee of the London International Horse Show and acts as technical advisor to a number of other competitions.
 He was a member of the founding group of the Burghley Young Event Horse series.

 Davison has competed horses for high profile owners including Lord and Lady Bamford, HRH Princess Haya bint Hussein, Gwendolyn Sontheim and the Countess of Derby.
 In 2015, together with his younger son Joe, he was asked to present a dressage masterclass demonstrating his training methods to HM Queen Elizabeth II using Hiscox Artemis, the horse Davison rode for Lady Derby at the 2012 London Olympic Games.

 The Countess of Derby arranged for Sir Elton John and Robbie Williams to give permission for Davison to ride to their music in his dressage freestyle programmes.
 The Royal Liverpool Philharmonic Orchestra recorded the compositions and the project was supported in part by The Foundation for Sport and the Arts.

 Davison spent the early years of his career training and studying dressage in Vienna as a pupil of Arthur Kottas-Heldenberg, and also at the famous Spanish Riding School, considered to be the home of classical dressage, where he also had the honour of being accepted as a student.

-During the Covid-19 pandemic Davison joined other equestrian personalities in Equestrian Relief, a fund raising initiative in support of NHS workers.
+During the COVID-19 pandemic Davison joined other equestrian personalities in Equestrian Relief, a fund raising initiative in support of NHS workers.